INSIDE AN INJURY

 One week ago I sprained my ankle.
 We were running this beautiful, mysterious trail edged by aspen and pine trees in the inner basin of the San Francisco Peaks.
 I had never tried trail running, and just as I was getting cocky, just as I thought, “I’m amazed I haven’t tripped yet…” my notoriously weak ankle gave way.
 It made a hideous sound, a sort of crunching pop that makes me sick even as a memory.
 I’m not used to hurting myself, to propping my leg up on a pillow and sitting still for a week (though I have to admit it was kind of nice – I got to read a book for fun!).

 I find the human body extremely fascinating.
 The way all our body systems intricately work together is kind of mind blowing, and we definitely take that connectivity for granted.
 There’s nothing like an injury to drive home how much one system relies on the other.
 Watching my ankle swell, lose mobility, change color, and gradually return to normal was like a science experiment.
 We all know how to treat a sports injury – ice, pressure, elevation, etc. – but what’s really going on under the surface?
-What the hell is inside all that swelling?!
+What the heck is inside all that swelling?!

 Well, I’ll tell you.